-Adult Supervision.
-There are different adult supervision requirements for Girl Scout troop meetings as compared to events outside of the regular Girl Scout troop meeting such as outings, activities, camping and travel.
+There are different specific adult-to-girl ratios requirements for Girl Scout troop meetings as compared to events outside of the regular Girl Scout troop meeting such as outings, activities, camping and travel.
 Activities and travel outside of the regular troop meeting space require more adult supervision.